avdssrk/Sigmoid_Appr_on_FPGA/README.md

 ```math
 y(x) = \frac{1}{1 + e^{-x}}
 ```
+Implementing this type of function on FPGA or any digital system needs very huge resources as the equation varies from $` +\infty`$ to $` -\infty`$.
+Also the value need more precision we need more bits to store the value.
+So, at the cost of accuracy we try to approximate the equation, so that it can we easily implemented on FPGA.

 # Approximation of sigmoid function
 The approximated expression of the sigmoid function is given below: